-Description Detached chalet villa.
-Accommodation GROUND FLOOR:- Entrance Hallway, Living Room, Dining Room, Kitchen and Cloakroom with WC.
-FIRST FLOOR:- Three Bedrooms and Shower Room.
-Gross internal floor area (m2) 97 sqmts Neighbourhood and location The subjects are situated within an established residential area of mixed style properties within the town of Kinross where local facilities and amenities can be obtained.
-Age Built around 1979 but later extended to provide the present accommodation.
-Weather Dry/fair.
+Description Detached bungalow.
+Accommodation Ground Floor: Entrance Vestibule and Hallway, Living Room, Three Bedrooms, Kitchen, Shower Room and Separate Cloakroom.
+Gross internal floor area (m2) 109sqmts Neighbourhood and location The subjects are situated within an established residential area of mixed style properties located on Halbeath Road to the east of Dunfermline city centre.
+Halbeath Road is the main arterial route into the city centre.
+Age Built in 1930.
+Weather Sunny/dry.
 The content of this report should be read in accordance with the weather conditions at the time of inspection.
 Chimney stacks None.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a traditional pitched design overlaid in interlocking
+The roof is of traditional pitched and hip design overlaid in slaterwork with metal ridge and hip sections.
+A dormer projection

-Roofing including roof space concrete tiles with tiled ridge sections.
-PVC caps have been fitted to verge areas.
-There is a further flat platform over the ground floor extension with this finished in a rubberoid design.
-A cupola skylight has been installed.
-Access to the main roof space is via a hatch to the landing ceiling.
-The roof is of a traditional timber frame construction overlaid with chipboard with insulation between and over the ceiling joists.
-The loft space has been floored.
-There is a further eaves hatch although this had been secured shut with no access obtained.
+Roofing including roof space has been created to the front pitch with this being of a flat platform design.
+No view was obtained of the flat roof covering.
+Valley gutters have been created at the intersection of the various projections.
+Access to the loft space is via a hatch and pull down ladder to the kitchen ceiling.
+The roof has been partially built into with the majority of the area floored with walls and ceilings lined.
+A radiator from the central heating has been installed with the window to the dormer projection being of a double glazed nature.
+Where accessed to the eaves areas, the roof is of a traditional timber frame construction overlaid with sarking board with membrane beneath the slates.
+Insulation has been laid between and over the ceiling joists limiting access to small openings only.
+Due to the non static access the loft space can only be classed as storage however, subject to the relevant permissions being obtained it is assumed that the attic space could be converted into to create a formal room.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater goods are of a PVC design to eaves and downpipes.
+Rainwater goods are of a pvc design to eaves and downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls are of a modern load bearing timber frame construction with facing brick externally.
-Timbers have been fitted to the apex section / first floor level of the front and rear elevations.
+Main walls are of a cavity brick construction roughcast externally with synthetic stone to the front elevation.
+Cavity wall insulation appears to have been installed.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
+Random windows were opened and closed where possible. · Doors and windows were not forced open.
 Doors and windows were not forced open.
-Entry to the property is via uPVC panel and double glazed doors to the front and kitchen.
-The windows are a mixture of modern uPVC framed triple glazed and uPVC framed double glazed units.
-Timber boarding and PVC cladding has been fitted to the fascias with timber boarding to the soffits.
-External decorations Visually inspected.
-External timbers have been painted.
-Conservatories / porches None.
-Communal areas None.
+Entry to the property is via a upvc panel and double glazed door to the front with additional upvc framed double glazed door to the kitchen.
+The windows are of a upvc frame double glazed design.
+External decorations Entry to the property is via a upvc panel and double glazed door to the front with additional upvc framed double glazed door to the